mythril-forge/homebrew-spells/spells/cantrips/spare-the-dying.md

 **Tags:** verbal, somatic

+**Verbal Components:** an infernal incantation

+**Somatic Components:** touching the target with your hand

 ---

 ## Description
 You touch a living creature that has 0 hit points.
-The creature becomes stable.
-This spell has no effect on undead or constructs.
+The creature becomes stable and gains `1d4` temporary hit points.

 ---

-**Classes:** cleric, artificer (revisited)
+**Classes:** cleric, paladin, artificer

 **Subraces:** elf (shadar-kai), tiefling (abyssal)